Fahani/webrobocomp.github.io/page10.md

 So, with the inverse kinematics component that we have implemented in Robocomp, we had the problem of inaccuracies and gaps in the robotic arm motors, problems that made the robot believed reach the target position without having actually achieved it.
 To solve this problem it was decided to implement a solution inside the visual field (which is what concerns us throughout this project), whose aim is to provide the inverse kinematics component a visual feedback that allows correct its mistakes.
 The operation of the algorithm is very simple and takes as its starting point the investigations of Seth Hutchinson, Greg Hager and Peter Corke, collected in `A Tutorial on Visual Servo Control` [1].

-##íLookingí, then ëmovingí
+##‚ÄôLooking‚Äô, then ‚Äòmoving‚Äô

 As Hutchinson, Hager and Corke reflect in their work:

-> Vision is a useful robotic sensor since it mimics the human sense of vision and allows for non-contact measurement of the environment. [Ö] Typically visual sensing and manipulation are combined in a open-loop fashion, ëlookingí then ëmovingí.
+> Vision is a useful robotic sensor since it mimics the human sense of vision and allows for non-contact measurement of the environment. [‚Ä¶] Typically visual sensing and manipulation are combined in a open-loop fashion, ‚Äòlooking‚Äô then ‚Äòmoving‚Äô.

 So the goal of `Visual servo control` is to control the movement and location of the robot using visual techniques (detection and recognition of objects in an image).
 To get an idea how it works, we must have clear some fundamental concepts in this field